Hackthings/QuerellAI--gcloud/README.md

 ## Getting Started

-Follow these steps to get started with ReactNode AI Interviewer:
+Follow these steps to get started with Querell-AI Interviewer:

 ```bash
 npm install